kirillunlimited/kirillunlimited.com/src/pages/about.md

 Although, I am comfortable working on my own, I also gain a lot of pleasure from being a team player, as I like to collaborate with talented and passionate developers and share my experience with others.

-I am open for hire.
 You can find more information about my skills and experience on [LinkedIn](https://www.linkedin.com/in/kirillunlimited){target="\_blank" rel="noopener noreferrer"}.
 Feel free to reach out to me with any [contact method](/contact/) you prefer.

 ## Hobbies